-In 1995, Jesse earned her Bachelor’s degree in Child Psychology & Counseling from the University of Minnesota – Twin Cities.
+In 1995, Jesse earned her Bachelor of Science degree in Child Psychology & Counseling from the University of Minnesota – Twin Cities.
 Since then she has served as a counselor for at-risk youth, Adult Probation Officer & Investigator, Child Protective Services worker, Employment & Career counselor, and High School guidance counselor.

 In 2006 she left traditional employment to build her private intuitive practice in Scottsdale, Arizona.
 In 2011 she began building a satellite practice in Vail, Colorado and now works remotely with individuals, families, and small groups from all over the US and Canada.